BrainTrainUK Infection Control Policy & Coronavirus (COVID-19) Pandemic

 • One-time use cotton buds

-• Using masks and gloves
+• Using masks

 We can also reduce the likelihood of risks occurring by reducing the number of times our practitioners travel, so we will be requesting flexibility from clients regarding appointment times.